 The Samsung QN85A has an okay frequency response.
 It has a digital room correction feature that can tune the sound according to your room's acoustics.
 The mid-range sounds good, with clear dialogue, and the TV gets quite loud, albeit with some pumping at higher volume levels.
 The bass, however, is pretty bad with almost no punch to it.

 The Samsung QN85A's distortion is disappointing.
 While it's okay at moderate listening levels, it's especially noticeable at higher volume levels.
 It's very bad in the low to mid-bass range, but the vocal range sounds much better.

 Samsung's Tizen OS is very smooth and easy to use.
 This version feels even quicker and smoother than on models from previous years.

-While we weren't able to get a photo of ads during testing, Samsung's interface has ads and suggested content on the home page and in the app store.
-Unfortunately, they can't be disabled.
+While we couldn't get a photo of ads during testing, Samsung's interface has ads and suggested content on the home page and in the app store.
+Unfortunately, you can't disable them.

 The app store has a large selection of apps available to download.
 Apps run smoothly for the most part.

 The remote is similar to the one found on high-end QLEDs like the Samsung Q900TS 8k QLED.
-It has shortcut buttons to streaming apps and a voice command button, which enables the Bixby voice assistant.
+It has shortcut buttons to streaming apps and a voice command button, enabling the Bixby voice assistant.
 It can change inputs and settings and search YouTube, but it can't search within apps like Netflix.
-Unlike most other remotes, it doesn't use disposable batteries, and instead, it can be charged through USB-C or the solar panel on the back.
+Unlike most other remotes, it doesn't use disposable batteries, and instead, you can charge it through USB-C or the solar panel on the back.